YouTube

 African Cup of Nations, Abidjan

 We stopped at a coconut farm and saw that nothing goes to waste.
-As we all know the coconut is used to make coconut oil, water and milk but people burn the shell slightly and sell it as charcoal.
+As we all know, the coconut is used to make coconut oil, water, and milk, but people burn the shell slightly and sell it as charcoal.
 People use this as a cheaper alternative to gas.
 Still cheaper than the Ibis!

 African Cup of Nations, Abidjan